Graphegon/pygraphblas/README.md

 ![An example graph and its adjacency matrix](./docs/GraphMatrix.svg)

 On the left is a graph, and on the right, the adjacency matrix that represents it.
-The matrix has a row and column for every vertex.
+The matrix has a row and column for every node in the graph.
 If there is an edge going from node A to B, then there will be a value present in the intersection of As row with Bs column.
 How it differs from many other matrix representations is that the matrix is sparse, nothing is stored in computer memory where there are "empty" spaces.

 This is because one practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 7 of 36